 Delosperma, or hardy ice plant, is a common evergreen perennial with hot pink to yellow blooms that occur early in the season and last all the way until the first frost.

-Sedum is another family of plants with unique forms, sizes and bloom colors.
-These hardy succulents are almost foolproof and they readily establish large colonies.
-There are big sedums, like autumn joy, which develop a large basal rosette and a knee-high flower, or tiny ground hugging sedums that make excellent hanging basket or rockery plants.
+Sedum is another family of plants with unique forms, sizes, and bloom colors.
+These hardy succulents are almost foolproof, and they readily establish large colonies.
+There are big sedums, like autumn joy, which develop a large basal rosette and a knee-high flower, or tiny ground hugging sedums that make excellent hanging baskets or rockery plants.
 These zone 8 succulents are very forgiving and can take a lot of neglect.

 If you are interested in growing succulents in zone 8, some other plants to try might be:

 Zone 8 succulents are very adaptable and can withstand many changing weather conditions.
 One thing they cannot abide is boggy soil or areas that don’t drain well.
 Even container plants must be in a loose, well-draining potting mix with plenty of holes from which excess water can leach.

 In-ground plants benefit from the addition of some grit if the soil is compacted or clay.
 Fine horticultural sand or even fine bark chips work well to loosen soil and allow for complete percolation of moisture.

 Situate your succulents where they will receive a full day of sun but not get burned in midday rays.
 Outdoor rain and weather conditions are enough to water most succulents, but in summer, irrigate occasionally when the soil is dry to the touch.